***This is a true story. None of the facts were changed or embellished.***

 Interested in purchasing a gun trust for yourself?

-Come on down to Fighting Sheep Dog Sept 8th and 9th and pick yours up for only $75!!!
-This weekend ONLY!
+Come on down to Fighting Sheep Dog and pick yours up today!!!

 I probably answer the “What’s going on with silencers?” question a dozen or more times a day.
 Literally.
 With the Governor of Tennessee passing the “Tennessee Hearing Protection Act”, what does that mean?
 Can we all run out and make/carry suppressors now?
 The short answer is no. Well, not yet.
 Here’s what I mean by that… Continue reading